NecipAkgz/fhevm-example-factory/docs/basic/encryption/encrypt-multiple-values.md

-This example shows how to encrypt and handle multiple values in a single transaction.
+Encrypting and handling multiple values in a single transaction efficiently.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: